amplication/docs/docs/getting-started/add-plugins-for-service.md

 Much of the functionality that you enabled while creating your service is provided by plugins too.

-PostgreSQL is a specifc plugin to provide you with database functionality.
+PostgreSQL is a specific plugin to provide you with database functionality.
 Authentication is a collection of plugins to provide you with auth functionality.

 Let's walk through the process of adding a new plugin to your service.